hanabi/hanabi.github.io/Reference.md

   * Alice clues number 3 to Cathy, touching a red 3 on slot 1 as a *Play Clue*.
   * Bob blind-plays red 1.
   * Bob now knows that it was a *3 Bluff* and that no-one is promised the red 2.
 This is because even though the red 1 is the same suit as the red 3, *3 Bluffs* take precedence over *Double Finesses* as long as the clue type (number 3) does not match the card that was blind-played (a number 1).

-### 2 Saves (Off Chop on the First Turn)

-* On the first turn of the game, it is not possible to discard.
-If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is **not** on chop, but only if the other players can see that you had no other choice.
-* This situation typically only happens in 3-player games.

 ### The Fake Save